-200 | & Arab-Iranian relations
+200 [¿ ¿ Arab-Iranian relations

-This course introduces the history of Arab-Iranian relations over the ages, with a focus on modern relations, and extrapolating the future of these relations.
+This course introduces the history of Arab-Iranian relations over the ages, with a focus on modern relations. and extrapolating the future of these relations.
 Taking into account that: the Islamic Republic of Iran is a natural neighbor with which the Arabs have many ties, as well as the circumstances created by the new Middle-Eastern project and its dimensions, and the expected role of Iran, together with the presence of expansive trends of Iran as a result of the goals set by the Islamic Revolution of Iran, and extrapolation of future developments.

-400 و ف Persian Documents on foreign policy of Iran
+ersian Documents on وف Persian policy of Iran